Full waveform modelling and inversion – can we finally determine real Seismic source mechanisms and Peak ground motions from Rockbursts?

 Contact email: firstname.lastname@example.org

-Deep-level mining is associated with significant seismic hazard or “rockbursts”.
-The proximity of the seismicity to the mine operations and to mine workers makes even small magnitude events hazardous.
-Mines therefore began employing seismic networks some 5 decades ago to monitor mine induced seismicity and to use this to guide mine operations and reduce risk.
-Currently, most deep-level mines have sophisticated systems for monitoring and interpreting the evolution of seismicity.
-Less developed is the understanding of where high ground motions and damage can be expected.
-This is significantly dependent on the excavations themselves and their effect on seismic waves.
 Recent years have seen a huge impact of wave modelling on seismic interpretation through its application within full waveform inversion (FWI) methodologies.
 Much of this development has been within exploration seismology with benefits to the interpretation of active seismic data.
-This project will develop a FWI methodology for the improved inversion of mine seismic events, including event locations and moment tensor source mechanisms, and ultimately the assessment of seismic hazard and projections of peak particle velocities.
-Due to the importance of this work to industry, this project has a CASE partner (the Australian Centre for Geomechanics).
+This project will develop a FWI methodology for the improved inversion of mine seismic events, including moment tensor source mechanisms and projections of peak particle velocities in the excavations, ultimately impacting the assessment of seismic hazard.
+Due to the importance of this work to industry, the project has a CASE partner (the Australian Centre for Geomechanics).

 Many conventional seismic techniques make use of just the simplest attributes of recorded seismic waveforms.
 For example they may simply use the arrival times or amplitudes of the first arrivals.
 Seismic waveforms in all their complexity contain far richer information.
 Wave models produce full seismic waveforms and that allows comparisons with the rich full seismic dataset.
 Wave models have traditionally been used to enhance our understanding of seismic behaviour (e.g. Hildyard, 2007).
 However, advances in computing power have meant that wave models can now be used directly in the inversion of seismic data.
 Over the last 5-10 years, developments in this technique of full waveform inversion (FWI) have transformed the exploration seismic industry.
 These inversions produce higher resolution velocity models for the subsurface.
 FWI was initially developed for acoustic models, but this has been extended to elastic and anisotropic elastic models, and at the University of Leeds we have been extending this to full waveform inversion within explicit fracture models (Fuggi, et al, 2019).